Tinsley Mortimer

-Tinsley Randolph Mortimer (née Mercer; born August 11, 1975) is an American socialite and television personality.
+Tinsley Randolph Mortimer (née Mercer; born August 11, 1976) is an American socialite, reality television personality, fashion designer, and actress.
 She is known for starring in the reality television series High Society and The Real Housewives of New York City.

 Early life

 Mortimer was born Tinsley Randolph Mercer in Richmond, Virginia.
 Her father was George Riley Mercer Jr., a real-estate investor, and her mother is Dale Tatum Mercer, an interior designer and socialite.
 She has a younger sister, Dabney Winston Mercer.
 Her paternal grandfather, George Riley Mercer Sr., founded Mercer Rug Cleansing in 1936.
 Mortimer is descended from multiple First Families of Virginia.
 She grew up at Graymont, her family's estate in Richmond.

 Mortimer attended St. Catherine's School, a private all-girls Episcopal school in Richmond, and later the Lawrenceville School, a boarding school in Lawrenceville, New Jersey, where she was a member of the Kirby House.
-Mortimer was a debutante, having been presented to Richmond society at the Bal du Bois at the Country Club of Virginia.
+Mortimer was a debutante and was presented to Richmond society during the Bal du Bois at the Country Club of Virginia.

 She went to the University of North Carolina at Chapel Hill as a freshman in college, but later transferred to Columbia University.
 At Columbia, she was a member of St. Anthony Hall.
 She was also a nationally ranked tennis player and played varsity tennis for Columbia.
 She graduated from Columbia with a bachelor of arts degree in art history, and later obtained her master's degree in decorative arts from the Cooper Hewitt design museum.